 If you always drink more than 1 cup of tea at a time, you need a teapot.
 The standard personal size teapot is a 2-cup teapot.
+You will often see this listed as a 24 or 27 oz. capacity.
 The next size is usually 4 cups, then 6.
 Very large ones do come in 8 and 10-cup sizes but are used infrequently.
 When I was growing up, we always made a large 6 - 10 cup teapot in the afternoon and everyone was poured at the same time.
 I'm one of those now that tends to drink 2 cups at a time so a tea mug with infuser never works for me.
 (I also like to drink tea from a china cup....)
 A teapot serves several functions:

 - It keeps your tea hot